alvarogarcia7/gilded-rose-kata-c/LEARNING.md

 I wanted to leave it for compatibility with the previous repo, but it got rusty of not being used.

 Better to remove.

+### Quick to commit means all tools are sharp

+2022-05-29 20:00:37 AGB

+The speed to make commits is the bottleneck from thinking-writing-execution.

+If there's a high speed, means that the tools are sharp:

+* Can't commit quickly if the build takes long
+* Can't commit quickly if tests are not automated + good coverage
+* Can't commit quickly if the process of committing itself is slow (e.g., GUI, waiting)